Baby Nail Clippers: How To Safely Trim The Sensitive Nail Of Your Baby?

 • Try to reverse and give the little one control

 • Use nail clippers during bathtime.
-This is the ideal way as the baby will be caught up playing with the other activities and wouldn’t pay much attention to the nail cutting episode
+This is the ideal way as the baby will be caught up playing with the other activities and won’t pay much attention to the nail cutting episode

 • When using baby nail clippers, try to distract them with their favorite cartoon